RobinLinus/treecoin/docs/state-tree.md

 ## UTXO Bit Vector
 For any given output index we want to know if the output is spent or unspent.
 Since TXO Id's are almost perfectly incremental, we simply represent the state of every output in a bit vector.
+This bit vector simply represents
+ - `v[i] = 1` if "the i-th output is unspent".
+ - `v[i] = 0` if "the i-th output is spent".

 This approach scales well: even a naive 1 GB bit vector could store the state of 8 Billion outputs.

-We can improve the naive space complexity drastically because the bit vector is very sparse.
+We can improve the naive space complexity drastically because our bit vector is very sparse.
-Assuming the current state of bitcoin we'd have about 1 Billion transaction outputs containing only 50 Million _unspent_ outputs.
-Represented in our bit vector this results in a density of 1/20.
+Assuming the current state of bitcoin we'd have about 1 Billion transaction outputs of which only 60 Million are _unspent_.
+Represented in our bit vector this results in a density of 1:16.

 We can further reduce the amount of UTXOs by accumulating the total balance of an address in its latest output.
-Bitcoin currently has about 1 Million addresses owning unspent outputs.
-That reduces the UTXO set to about 1 Million entries ( assuming no script outputs for now ) which results in a density of 1/1000.
+Bitcoin currently has about 1 Million non-zero addresses.
+Storing only the most recent UTXO per address reduces the UTXO set to about 1 Million entries ( assuming no script outputs for now ) which results in a density of 1:1000.

 There are many simple algorithms to compress sparse bit vectors.
-Assuming a vector density of 1/1000 we can probably compress 1 GB to about 10 MB.
+Assuming a vector density of 1:1000 and thus a (conservative) compression ratio of 1:100 we can compress 1 GB to about 10 MB.

 Updating the bit vector is simple because there are only two cases:
 - append new block ( append "1" for every output in block )
 - spend output ( set v[i]="0" )

 We can scale even better by chunking the bit vector:
-  - Fixed chunk lengths ( i.e. 50 000 blocks, to limit chunk size to about 250 KB. )
+  - Fixed chunk lengths ( i.e. 15 000 blocks, to limit chunk size to about 250 KB. )
   - Sorted by TXO Id ( which is equal to "sorted by age" )
     - to exploit the fact that _old_ UTXOs occur way less frequently than recent UTXOs.
 Therefore most updates aren't random, but tend to occur mostly in the most recent chunks.
   - Introduce a _Chunks tree_: simple Merkle tree for logarithmic chunk inclusion proofs.

-  - Fixed chunks, this order and a Merkle tree implies another simple index and therefore it allows to answer queries without knowing the full vector but only the relevant chunks.
+  Fixed chunks, an order and a Merkle tree implicitly defines another simple index and therefore it allows to answer queries without knowing the full vector but only the chunks relevant to the query.

 ## Address Index
 The UTXO bit vector can only prove that a certain TXO is unspent, though it can not answer which output belongs to a certain _address_.